matijabelec/armeerenko/README.md

 Battle is simulated through `src/BattleSimulation/Battle.php` with all possible events that can happen on battle created as implementation of `src/BattleSimulation/Event/BattleEvent.php`.

-Battle is fully random through `\Armeerenko\BattleSimulation\BattleSimulator::simulate()` where three event may happen:
+Battle is fully random through `\Armeerenko\BattleSimulation\BattleSimulator::simulate()` where a few events may happen:
 1. Army1 attacks Army2 (attack can be successful or failed),
 2. Army2 attacks Army1 (attack can be successful or failed),
 3. Random explosion that can hurt one or both armies.